 However, the mortality profile of covid-19 is only “the tip of the iceberg”.
 Covid-19 is also causing many standard and intensive care hospitalizations – even in people below 65 years – and it is causing post-acute “long covid” in about 10% of symptomatic people, including many young and healthy people.
 These are potentially serious issues that should not be downplayed in any way.

-The best currently available answer to these issues is early and prophylactic treatment based on simple and effective means, as emphasized by many leading experts from around the world.
+The best currently available answer to these issues is evidence-based early and prophylactic treatment, as emphasized by many leading experts from around the world.
 Simply isolating sick people at home until they cannot breathe anymore is the worst possible approach.
-Unfortunately, in most Western countries, it is still the most common approach.
+Unfortunately, in many Western countries, it continues to be the most common approach.

 It is important to keep in mind that in many parts of Europe and some parts of the US, coronavirus antibody values are still very low (e.g. 2% in Germany).
 Hence it is not reasonable at all to assume that the pandemic is already over.
 Even in global hotspots with a 20% antibody rate, it is not at all certain if this is going to provide collective immunity during winter months.